bids-standard/bids-specification/src/modality-specific-files/task-events.md

       -   [*Trial timing for multivariate pattern analysis*][ds000238]

-Signals related to stimuli (such as parameters of a film or audio stimuli) that are evenly recorded at a constant sampling frequency SHOULD be stored as follows.
+Signals related to stimuli (such as parameters of a film or audio stimuli) that are evenly recorded at a constant sampling frequency MUST be stored as follows.

 Template: